LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

       constructor in ``command.js`` and look at the test description in ``command.spec.js``.
 You can also look at the `official Node.js assert.throws documentation <https://nodejs.org/docs/latest-v10.x/api/assert.html#assert_assert_throws_fn_error_message>`__.
    b.
 Click "Run" to verify that the test passes.
-Next, comment out line 4 in
+Next, comment out lines 4-6 in
       ``command.js``.
 Click "Run" again to verify that the test fails (the expected error is not thrown when the ``Command`` class is called).
    c.
-Restore line 4 to ``throw Error("Command type required");``.
+Restore lines 4-6 to ``throw Error("Command type required.");``.
    d.
 Change line 12 in ``command.spec.js`` to ``message: 'Oops'``.
 Click "Run"
-      again to verify that the test fails (the error message did not match ``"Command type required"``).
+      again to verify that the test fails (the error message did not match ``"Command type required."``).
    e.
-Restore line 12 to ``message: "Command type required"``.
+Restore line 12 to ``message: "Command type required."``.

 #.
-Code the second test using, "constructor sets command type" as the
+Code a second ``Command`` test using, "constructor sets command type" as the
    description.
 This test checks that the ``constructor`` in the ``Command`` class correctly sets the ``commandType`` property in the new object.

-   a. ``command.js`` contains correct code.
+   a.
+Without editing, ``command.js`` contains the correct code.
 Click "Run" to verity that the first
       and second tests both pass.

 #.
-Code the third test using, "constructor sets a value passed in as the 2nd
+Code a third test using, "constructor sets a value passed in as the 2nd
    argument" as the description.
 This test checks that the ``constructor`` correctly sets the ``value`` property in the new object.